twolfson/twolfson.com/articles/readability-formalized.md

 ```

 ## Take aways
+The embrace of visual patterns in code can be expanded from a *file* to a *project* to an *organization* to a *style guide* to a *programming language*.

-The main take away I want for you is to look at code more than an interface from you to your interpreter/compiler.
-There is an intermediary layer of you to your editor where you must interpret what it displays.
+Code is more than an interface from you to your interpreter/compiler.
+It has an intermediate layer between you and your editor where you must interpret what it displays.

 The more *patterns* you have established, the faster you can scan through your code.

-However, **do not enforce your coding styles by hand**.
+**Do not enforce your coding styles by hand**.
 This is something that can easily be automated.
 If your *patterns* are too complex to write into a script, then your *patterns* are too complex for your (or your coworkers') brain to automatically pick up.

+Go out, play around with *patterns*, and see if your code becomes more readable.